 In a nutshell: the Youth Reference Group (YRG) is a group of young people (aged 15-25) who meet monthly to discuss headspace in their local area, review the service and run activities to promote the service and provide education on early intervention for health and wellbeing.

-If you would like to know more please contact Claire - Community Awareness Officer - at the Devonport office on 6424 2144, email at firstname.lastname@example.org or download the information pack complete with application form.
+If you would like to know more please contact Bec - Community Awareness Officer - at the Burnie office on 6408 0251, email at firstname.lastname@example.org or download the application form and drop it into our office.

-For further information on headspace and frequently asked questions regarding the service please download the Information Pack for Young People.
+For further information on headspace and frequently asked questions regarding the service please download the Welcome Pack.

 - The "Individual Placement and Support' Program funded by the Department of Social Services